-"G" Prerequisites: (REA 0002 or REA 0017) and (ENC 0020 or ENC 0025) or EAP 1695 or appropriate score on the SPC placement exam.
 This course is a practical overview of key issues, questions and concepts in applied ethics.
 Special emphases are placed on the historical development of ethical thinking, a variety of ethical approaches and on multicultural aspects of ethics.
-Students will also examine a variety of personal, social, and professional ethical issues and problems and learn methods of resolving them through the use of critical thinking skills, sound ethical reasoning and legal and professional codes.
+Students will also examine a variety of personal, social and professional ethical issues and problems and learn methods of resolving them through the use of critical thinking skills, sound ethical reasoning and legal and professional codes.
 Students are provided an active learning experience, increased student interaction and opportunities for independent research into ethical issues of personal interest.
-This course has a substantial writing requirement.
 This course partially satisfies the writing requirements outlined in the General Education Requirements.
-Credit is not given for both PHI 1600 and any of the following courses: PHI 1602H, PHI 1603, PHI 1631, PHI 2621, PHI 2635 or PHI 2649.
-47 contact hours.
+This course meets the College's general education requirements for applied ethics.
+Credit is not given for both PHI 1600 and any of the following courses: PHI 1603, PHI 1602H, PHI 1631, PHI 2621, PHI 2622, PHI 2635 or PHI 2649.